-TMS is a non-drug, non-invasive treatment option
+TMS is a drug-free, non-invasive, non-systemic treatment option

-TMS is covered by most insurance (when insurance criteria are met)
+TMS is covered by most insurance (when insurance criteria are met) - now including Maryland Medicaid!

 of treatments have been delivered world-wide

-TMS Therapy Services at Sheppard Pratt
+TMS Therapy Services at Sheppard Pratt - TMS in Towson

 At Sheppard Pratt, we have been safely and effectively providing TMS services for over a decade.
 We were one of the first sites in the country to provide TMS for people with depression under the leadership of Dr. Scott Aaronson, a recognized world leader in the field of TMS.

 We offer outpatient TMS, meaning that patients do not have to be in the hospital to receive TMS therapy.
 Here is what you can expect from a typical TMS course of treatment at Sheppard Pratt:

 - A comprehensive evaluation with one of our expert psychiatrists to ensure that TMS is the right option for you

 - A motor threshold determination to find the dose or strength of TMS that is precise and right just for you